Call us 08 6244 0985

 • The first step is filing a passing over application with the Supreme Court, supported by evidence explaining why removal is necessary.

-After probate is granted – formal removal
+After probate is granted – revoking a grant

 • Once a Grant has been issued, removal requires an order of the Court.